top of page

 PathFinder Forms & Steps

-FORMS REQUIRED:
+FORMS REQUIRED

-STEPS NEEDED:
+STEPS NEEDED

-2. Contact the SDRC
+3(a) Traditionally funded SDRC Consumers: Contact the SDRC

 Notify the SDRC: Please let your SDRC service coordinator know that the applicant would like to enroll in a Beacons workshop.